Mercy in Judgment

 Yet this was not only a Jewish problem.
 It was not long before the Christian Church began to standardize its creed.
 It then judged dissenters as “heretics” in the attempt to conform everyone’s viewpoint to those creeds.
 Ultimately, this failed.

 When the Church later fragmented into many denominations, some of them treated others badly and often referred to them as “gentiles.”
 America’s homegrown religion, The Church of Jesus Christ of Latter Day Saints (Mormons), had its own policy in its early years (1800’s) of “stealing from the gentiles.”
 Their treatment of “gentiles” formed a large part of the resentment and conflict between them and others throughout the 1800’s.

 In more recent years they have reversed this policy and now pretend it never happened.
-Yet they still draw a sharp distinction between “saints” and “gentiles.”
+Yet even today they still draw a sharp distinction between “saints” and “gentiles.”

 14 You shall not curse a deaf man, nor place a stumbling block before the blind, but you shall revere your God; I am the Lord.